 - Click on + Create to create a new custom Intune role

 - Provide a Name and Description of the custom role.
-For example Name: Rotate local Administrator password and Description: This role will be able to rotate local admin password.
+For example:

 In the Permissions tab, set up the following permissions: